-During 2015, the Company sold real property located in St. Thomas, U.S. Virgin Islands ("St. Thomas") to a third-party developer, consisting of \$80 million of vacation ownership inventory, in exchange for \$80 million cash consideration of which, \$70 million was received in 2015 and \$10 million was received in 2016.
-In addition, during the second quarter of 2016, the Company received \$10 million of cash consideration from the third-party developer for vacation ownership inventory property under development in St. Thomas.
+During 2015, the Company sold real property located in St. Thomas, U.S. Virgin Islands ("St. Thomas") to a third-party developer, consisting of \$80 million of vacation ownership inventory, in exchange for \$80 million of cash consideration, of which \$70 million was received in 2015 and \$10 million was received in 2016.
+During the second quarter of 2016, the Company received \$10 million of additional cash consideration from the third-party developer for the vacation ownership inventory property under development in St. Thomas.
 During 2013, the Company sold real property located in Las Vegas, Nevada and Avon, Colorado to a third-party developer, consisting of vacation ownership inventory and property and equipment.